3rdmike/oc-caddy/README.md

-# oc-caddy

--- Open Shift Caddy data server template YAML files --
+# Open Shift Caddy data server template YAML files

 This is a collection of template YAML files to quickly build up a caddy data server in an Open Shift cluster.
 The data server is consisted of a Caddy pod, a service object, and a route object for restricted external access (if applicable).
 The objects are defined in YAML files and can be applied to a cluster on the run.